 Engaging all employees in the work of the Berkeley Foundation

 The Berkeley Foundation is a registered charity, working in partnership with the voluntary sector to focus the skills, resources and fundraising efforts of the Berkeley Group on helping people overcome barriers, improve their lives and build a fairer society.
-63% of Berkeley Group staff directly contribute to the Foundation and volunteer more than 10,000 hours of their time each year.
+59% of Berkeley Group employees chose to actively contribute to the charity in 2022/23, through time, fundraising or donations.

 We are aiming for every employee to engage in this important work, to help the Foundation build a society where every person can thrive.